netas369/checkers/readme.md

 #### Contributors: Netas Neverauskas and Dominykas Vaišnoras
+#### This game is Java implementation of the classic Checkers game playable in console.
+With all the features like king piece and normal piece.
+The game is playable by choosing the starting row and column ( of the piece you want to move) and then choosing the row and column where you want to move the piece.
+If you have a chance to strike the enemy, you will have to choose from possible possibilities with which piece to strike.
+This game requires 2 players, player 1 and player 2.

 ## Design patterns implemented in Java console checkers game
 ### Factory Design Pattern